Village dogs

 0Village dogs

 Distant village dogs is a sound many people recognise before they consciously identify it: a couple of barks from a neighbouring yard, an answering bark from the far end of the street, then a pause.
-Pongrácz and colleagues (Animal Cognition, 2005) showed that dog barking is context-loaded: people — even non-dog-owners — can statistically reliably tell apart "defensive," "playful" and "lonely" barks from their acoustic parameters, mainly the ratio of low-to-high frequencies and the rhythm.
-In this recording the barking is mostly "social": calm rhythm, no panic peaks, which the brain immediately reads as "no danger, just dogs talking."
+Pongrácz and colleagues (Animal Cognition, 2005) showed that dog barking is context-loaded: people, even non-dog-owners, can statistically reliably tell apart defensive, playful and lonely barks from their acoustic parameters, mainly the ratio of low-to-high frequencies and the rhythm.
+In this recording the barking is mostly social: calm rhythm, no panic peaks, which the brain immediately reads as no danger, just dogs talking.

-Ethologically, the spread of barks across a village forms what Charles Darwin already described in 1872 in The Expression of the Emotions in Man and Animals as an "acoustic territorial map": each dog knows its plot, and a chain of distant replies is collective border-confirmation.
+Ethologically, the spread of barks across a village forms what Darwin already described in 1872 in The Expression of the Emotions in Man and Animals as an acoustic territorial map: each dog knows its plot, and a chain of distant replies is collective border-confirmation.
 That is why this recording sounds structured rather than chaotic, and the brain quickly settles into observer mode.

 Related Sounds